makamys/CoreTweaks/README.md

 * Other crash handling mods (e.g. [BetterCrashes](https://github.com/vfyjxf/BetterCrashes), [CrashGuard](https://github.com/FalsePattern/CrashGuard)) will only work if CoreTweaks's `crashHandler` is disabled.
 Using them may be preferable in some cases, as they can catch some crashes CoreTweaks cannot.
 The opposite is also true, however.
 * Various coremods will cause a crash on startup due to an incompatibility with Mixin.
 Use [Mixingasm](https://github.com/makamys/Mixingasm) to fix this.

+### About `nomixin` builds

+The mod comes in two flavors: the regular version embeds Mixin 0.7.11, allowing the mod to run standalone.
+However, this makes the jar a bit larger, and can cause problems in certain use cases.

+The version marked with `+nomixin` doesn't embed Mixin, and requires a separate [Mixin bootstrap mod](https://gist.github.com/makamys/7cb74cd71d93a4332d2891db2624e17c#mixin-bootstrap-mods) to be installed in order to run.
+If you have a Mixin bootstrap mod installed already, getting this version is recommended.

 ## Suggested mods
 For more 1.7.10 bugfix/performance/debug mods, refer to [this list](https://gist.github.com/makamys/7cb74cd71d93a4332d2891db2624e17c).